 Description: These Spanish bilingual assessment materials are just one of the assessments from our FLAC series.
 [Functional Language Across Countries].
 These materials for SLTs to use when they assess the early language skills of bilingual and non-English-speaking children.

-Three speech and language therapists working in community clinics in Belfast developed and trialled these resources over two years.
-These SLTs have extensive experience in assessment, differential diagnosis and the provision of intervention for children.
+These resources were developed and trialled over two years in community clinics in Belfast .
+The authors have extensive experience in assessment, differential diagnosis and the provision of intervention for children.
 In recent years this has included children who are bilingual or whose family members speak a language other than English.

 Cultural and linguistic adaptations are the result of collaborative working with interpreters employed by the Northern Ireland Health and Social Care Interpreting Service who are home-language speakers of the language on which they advised.